lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ""
 ~~~~~~~~~~~~~~~~~~~~~~~

-CRED_R is the certificate (X509_R) encoded as a CBOR byte string:
-(Note that in this version of the test vectors CRED_R is not a real certificate, but instead a string of random bytes is used)
+In this version of the test vectors CRED_R is not a DER encoded X.509 certificate, but a string of random bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~
-X509_R (100 bytes)
+CRED_R (CBOR unencoded) (100 bytes)
 c7 88 37 00 16 b8 96 5b db 20 74 bf f8 2e 5a 20 e0 9b ec 21 f8 40 6e 86
 44 2b 87 ec 3f f2 45 b7 0a 47 62 4d c9 cd c6 82 4b 2a 4c 52 e9 5e c9 d6
 b0 53 4b 71 c2 b4 9e 4b f9 03 15 00 ce e6 86 99 79 c2 97 bb 5a 8b 38 1e
 98 db 71 41 08 41 5e 5c 50 db 78 97 4c 27 15 79 b0 16 33 a3 ef 62 71 be
 5c 22 5e b2
 ~~~~~~~~~~~~~~~~~~~~~~~

+CRED_R is defined to be the CBOR bstr containing the credential of the Responder.

 ~~~~~~~~~~~~~~~~~~~~~~~
 CRED_R (102 bytes)